-If we are not able to realize the benefits we anticipate from the development and commercialization of future products, including the expected benefits from the Roche Agreement, it could have a material adverse effect on our business, financial condition and results of operations.
-In addition, the introduction of future products may lead to our limiting or ceasing development of further enhancements to our existing products, as we focus our resources on the new products, and could result in reduced marketplace acceptance and loss of sales of our existing products, materially adversely affecting our revenue and operating results.
-New products may also have quality or other defects, especially in the early stages of introduction.
-If we do not successfully manage product transitions, our business, reputation and financial condition may be materially adversely harmed.
+If our products and services are not able to deliver the performance or results expected by our customers or potential customers, or are not delivered on a timely basis, our reputation and credibility may suffer, our current and future sales and revenue may be materially harmed and our business may not succeed.
+For instance, if we are not able to realize the benefits we anticipate from the development and commercialization of the Sequel System or our future products, including the expected benefits from the Roche Agreement, it could have a material adverse effect on our business, financial condition and results of operations.
+In addition, the introduction of the Sequel System and other future products may lead to our limiting or ceasing development of further enhancements to our existing products, as we focus our resources on the new products, and could result in reduced marketplace acceptance and loss of sales of our existing products, materially adversely affecting our revenue and operating results.
+The introduction of new products, such as the Sequel System, may also have a negative impact on our revenue in the near-term as customers or potential customers may delay or cancel orders of existing products in anticipation of new products and we may also be required to decrease prices for our existing products.
+We may also experience difficulty in managing or forecasting customer reactions, purchasing decisions or transition requirements with respect to newly-launched products, such as the Sequel System.
+We could incur significant costs in completing the transition, including costs of inventory write-downs of RS II products, as customers or potential customers transition to the new Sequel System.
+If we do not successfully manage this product transition, our business, reputation and financial condition may be materially adversely harmed.